-A Guide to B2B Marketing Funnels in 2022
+A Guide to B2B Marketing Funnels

 We overview the stages in a B2B marketing funnel and how to create one.

 A marketing funnel is a top-level visualization of the stages people go through in their journey from being leads to becoming paying customers.
 It’s shaped like a funnel because your target audience narrows down at each stage.

 Funnels are useful for helping marketers map out marketing strategies that meet the audience’s problems, level of receptiveness, and potential for conversion.

 The difference between B2B and B2C marketing funnels

 The stages of the marketing funnel actually don’t differ whether you’re targeting consumers or businesses.
 But B2B customers tend to take a longer time to go through each stage, as the B2B sales cycle is longer than B2C.

 In B2B marketing, the target persona might differ as you go down the funnel, especially if the target business is an enterprise.
 For example, C-level executives aren’t always active in the early stages of the funnel (unless they’re the target user of the product or service), but they get involved the closer the business moves to a purchase decision.
 You don’t deal with this in B2C funnels, as the customer is the same from the start to the end of the funnel.